Wounded UK veteran fighting for gold at Paralympics

 "The blood was pouring out," he told Reuters in a matter-of-fact way, the shiny black prosthetic arm resting on his blue tracksuit trouser leg.

-"My desert camouflages were non-recognisable they were that red.
+"My desert camouflages were non-recognizable they were that red.
 All the sand around me was red."

 "EASIER IN BASRA THAN IN THE SADDLE"